oren/Blog/Using Google Drive and Calendar/Post.md

 ## Introduction

-Integrating Google services into your app can lead to a lot of nice features for your users, and can create a seamless experience for the user.
+Integrating Google services into your app can lead to a lot of nice features for your users, and can create a seamless experience for them.
 In this tutorial we'll learn how to use the most useful functionalities of ***Google Calendar*** and ***Google Drive***.

 ## The theory